 Be very cautious in accepting bad news.
 People have diverse interests, different levels of project knowledge, and they might report false alarms.
 Before you go into a frenzy, and if the reporting source is reliable, ask for more information about the issue.
 You will be amazed at how often rumors turn into bad news just because they weren’t sufficiently validated.

 When bad news is thrown your way, breathe, take a step back, and then ask the reporter for more information.
-Avoid putting the reporter on the spot, because it can serve to recognize the “importance” of their report (but you don’t know yet if or how important it is…).
+Avoid putting the reporter on the spot, because it can serve to recognize the “importance” of their report (which you don’t know yet if or how important it is…).
 Most of the time the messenger will be cooperative in adding more data.
 If they are not, take the time to explain why additional information is needed.

 3. Take Wisdom from Strangers